39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Pulses

-74. Identify the mineral-rich state in India –
+74. Which of the following is a mineral-rich state in India?

 (a) Rajasthan